minio/directpv/docs/architecture.md

 ```

 ## Legacy controller
-Legacy controller runs as `Deployment` Pods named `legacy-controller`, which are three replicas located in any Kubernetes nodes not limiting to where node server is running.
+Legacy controller runs as `Deployment` Pods named `legacy-controller`, which are three replicas located in any Kubernetes nodes.
 In the three replicas, one instance is elected to serve requests.
-Each pod contains below running containers
+Each pod contains below running containers:
 * `CSI provisioner` - Bridges legacy volume creation and deletion requests from `Persistent Volume Claim` to CSI controller.
 * `Controller` - Honors CSI requests to delete and expand volumes.
 Create volume request is prohibited i.e. this controller works only for legacy volumes previously created in `DirectCSI`.
 * `CSI resizer` - Bridges legacy volume expansion requests from `Persistent Volume Claim` to CSI controller.

 ### Legacy controller server
 Legacy controller server runs as container `controller` in a `legacy-controller` `Deployment` Pod.
-It handles below requests
+It handles below requests:
 * `Create volume` - Controller server errors out for this request.
 * `Delete volume` - Controller server deletes `DirectPVVolume` CRD for unbound volumes after releasing previously reserved space in `DirectPVDrive` CRD.
 * `Expand volume` - Controller server expands `DirectPVVolume` CRD after reversing requested storage space in `DirectPVDrive` CRD.